FlowStrider

 [--out-lang (en|de)]

-The results can be saved as a PDF file using [--output pdf] (default=off).
+The results can be saved as a PDF file if the [--output-path] is set.
 The PDF

-includes a visual representation of the graph generated with GraphViz and details about the identified threats.
+includes a visual representation of the system generated with GraphViz and the details

 The [--management-path] gives the path to a json file where information about the